tinymce/tinymce-docs/plugins/codesample.md

 {{ site.requires_5_2v }}

-This configuration option enables the global Prism.js version to be used when highlighting code sample blocks instead of using the Prism.js version bundled inside the `codesample` plugin.
+This configuration option allows a global Prism.js version to be used when highlighting code sample blocks, instead of using the Prism.js version bundled inside the `codesample` plugin.
 This allows for a custom version of Prism.js, including additional languages, to be used.

-When using this option, ensure that Prism.js is also loaded on the site, alongside the TinyMCE script:
+When using this option, ensure that Prism.js and any language add-ons are loaded on the site, alongside the TinyMCE script:

 ```html
 <script src="prism.js" data-manual></script>